Skyd-Semantic/DRGO-SemCom/README.md

-# Distortion Rate Resilience: A joint communication and computation framework for Goal-Oriented Semantic Communication
-## Transactions on Mobile Computing, Sep.
+# Distortion Resilience for Goal-Oriented Semantic Communication, Transactions on Mobile Computing, Sep.
 2024
 Original paper: https://arxiv.org/abs/2309.14587

 Part of this work is presented as invited speaker at IEEE ICMLCN 2024